Doctor0Evil/csv-render/docs/rfc4180_guide.md

 RFC 4180 does not mandate a specific character encoding, but:

-- UTF-8 has become the de facto standard for modern systems.
+- UTF-8 is the de facto standard for modern systems.
 - A Byte Order Mark (BOM) at the start of the file (`\uFEFF`) can confuse some parsers.

 `csv-render` assumes:

-- Files are encoded as UTF-8 without a BOM.
+- Files are encoded as **UTF-8 without a BOM**.
-- If a BOM or other unexpected leading bytes are detected, they may be treated as part of the first field, causing subtle errors.
+- If a BOM or other unexpected leading bytes are present, they may be treated as part of the first field, causing subtle errors.

-To avoid these issues, make sure your editors and tools save CSV files as plain UTF-8 without BOM.
+To avoid these issues, ensure that editors and tools save CSV files as plain UTF-8 without BOM.

 ---